-When you’re breaking into a new job market and you’re making a significant change in your career job position, resume objectives can be put to good use.
-Use it to your advantage by lining up your past skills to your professional goals in a clear and easy way for recruiters to understand.
+When you’re breaking into a new job market and making a significant change in your career job position, a resume objective can help you stand out.
+Use it to your advantage by lining up your past skills to your professional goals clearly and easily for recruiters to understand.

 Let’s take a closer look.

 Imagine you’re a social media marketer who’s now looking to get into a sales-related role.

-Both of these roles are inversely proportional – they’re indirectly related to each other.
-So in this situation, you want to talk about how the skills you’ve developed as a social media marketer will help the company get closer to accomplishing their goals by having you as part of the sales team.
+Both of these roles are inversely proportional–they’re indirectly related to each other.
+So, in this situation, you want to talk about how the skills you’ve developed as a social media marketer will help the company get closer to accomplishing its goals by having you as part of the sales team.

 Bring up your objectives, relevant qualifications, and previous achievements.
-All these details play a role in influencing what the employers think about you.
+All these details play a role in influencing what the prospective employer thinks about you.

 In the case of social media marketing into a sales role, here’s an example of a generic resume objective example:

 Proven track record of successful case studies working with several in-house marketing teams.
 Now seeking to deliver a higher rate of sales figures.

 It’s not bad.
-The language is just broad, too generalized and quite vague.
-Instead, a better approach would be more specific as said earlier, then to make our goals mutually beneficial.
-See below for how we would go about to do that:
+But language is broad, too generalized, and quite vague.
+Instead, a better approach would be more specific to make our goals mutually beneficial.
+See below for how we would go about doing that:

-In our refined example, notice how the correlation of our objective and what the company is looking for is made subtle.
-With the way it’s been described, the recruiter will conclude that our skills make us more than capable for the role, and that we’re looking to expand on our sales skills.
+Our refined example shows how the correlation of our objective and what the company is looking for is made subtle.
+With the way it’s been described, the recruiter will conclude that our skills make us more than capable for the role and that we’re looking to expand on our sales skills.